Sample-Optimal Locally Private Hypothesis Selection and the Provable Benefits of Interactivity: Introduction

 \subsection{Results and discussion}

 Our main result shows that locally private hypothesis selection can be solved with a sample complexity that is linear in $k$.
 To achieve this, we both design a \emph{new algorithm} and propose \emph{a new analysis technique}. \begin{theorem}[Informal Version of Theorem~\ref{thm:ours}] There exists an $\varepsilon$-LDP algorithm that solves the problem of hypothesis selection in $O(\log\log k)$ rounds, with an approximation factor of $9$, and uses $O\left(\frac{k(\log 1/\beta)^2}{\alpha^2\min \{\eps^2,1\}}\right)$ samples. \end{theorem} Note that, unlike the existing upper bound given in Theorem~\ref{thm:gopi}, this result works for all values of $\beta$; a detailed discussion on this will follow.
 The following corollary, which is a direct consequence of the above theorem and Theorem~\ref{thm:gopi_LB}, yields the optimal sample complexity. \begin{corollary}[Sample Complexity of LDP Hypothesis Selection] Let $\eps\in(0,1)$.
-For any constant $\beta\in(0,1)$, the sample complexity of (interactive) $\eps$-LDP hypothesis selection is $\Theta\left(\frac{k}{\eps^2\alpha^2}\right)$. \end{corollary}
+For any constant $\beta\in(0,1)$, the sample complexity of (interactive) $\eps$-LDP hypothesis selection is $\Theta\left(\frac{k}{\alpha^2\eps^2}\right)$. \end{corollary} We now highlight some important aspects of our results and contributions.